-David was elected as a Vice President of the Liberal National Party in 2016.
-A party member since 2000, he has served in numerous branch positions, as a SEC Chairman and a Regional Chairman prior to being elected as a Vice President.
+David Hutchinson was elected as Acting President of the Liberal National Party in December 2018 and has been a Vice President of the Liberal National Party since 2016.
+A party member since 2000, David served in numerous branch positions, including branch Secretary, SEC Chairman and Regional Chairman.

-David is currently the General Manager of his family’s business interests; having previously held roles within the finance and property development industries; holds a Bachelor of Applied Science in Property Economics and is a Graduate of the Australian Institute of Company Directors.
+David is the General Manager of his family’s business interests and previously held roles within the finance and property development industries.
+He holds a Bachelor of Applied Science in Property Economics and is a Graduate of the Australian Institute of Company Directors.

 Cameron O’Neil has been involved in the conservative side of politics since 2007.
 Cameron was the Federal President of the Young Nationals from 2011 – 2013 and South West Region Chair from 2013 – 2016, before filling a vacancy of Party Vice President in May 2016.

 Cameron is currently serving as a Councillor on the Maranoa Regional Council, having lived and worked across Western and South Western Queensland for more than a decade.